maxsgit1234/Rapid.NET/README.md

 ## How it works

 Rapid.NET.Net use `System.Reflection` to inspect your project(s) for classes you've written that have the `[Script]` attribute applied.
-Optional JSON-serialized arguments (input either via command line or the WPF UI) are then fed to your script's constructor, thereby invoking whatever code you've placed in there.
+Optional JSON-serialized arguments (input either via command line or the WPF UI) are then fed to a special static method defined in your script class called `Run()`, thereby invoking whatever code you've placed in there.
+Note: The Run() method can have either 0 or 1 input arguments.

 For example, consider a console application called Examples.exe with the following `Main` method and script class definition: